 - We point out that at the time our order confirmation is received, the order will be sent to our production department at the same time, which will immediately begin production in order to produce the order for the client as quickly as possible.
 Change requests by the client after the contract has been concluded therefore usually lead to additional costs, possibly even to rejects.
 If additional costs arise, these should be borne by the client and will be communicated to him immediately and additionally billed.

 § 3 Prices and payments

-1. Unless otherwise specified in the order confirmation, our prices within the Federal Republic of Germany shall be “free domicile” and shall be “free border” in the case of other locations.Any supplementary charges, public charges or similar shall be borne by the buyer unless there are any mandatory legal regulations to prevent this.
-We shall be entitled to demand immediate reimbursement of any freight charges and other expenses that we have paid in advance and of the aforementioned charges.
+- All prices are net prices.
+Statutory VAT shall be determined based on the time when the service is performed.Any supplementary charges, public charges or similar shall be borne by the client unless there are any mandatory legal regulations to prevent this.
+We shall be entitled to demand immediate reimbursement of any freight charges that we have paid in advance and of the aforementioned charges.

 § 4 Properties and condition of the purchase item